open-compensation-token-license/license-token-website/wikisrc/funding-for-blockchain-in-energy-sector.md

 ### 1. Regulatory Uncertainties

 The evolving regulatory landscape around blockchain technology can be a significant barrier to investment.
 As governments and regulatory bodies contemplate how to govern blockchain implementations, uncertainty prevails.
 Navigating these legal hurdles requires strategic foresight and a flexible approach, which can deter potential investors wary of unstable operating environments.
+More insights can be found in [blockchain regulation](https://www.license-token.com/wiki/blockchain-regulation).

 ### 2. Scalability and Technological Limitations

 While blockchain holds immense promise, questions remain about its scalability and performance under high transaction volumes.
 The challenge is to create systems capable of handling extensive data without sacrificing blockchain’s core properties of speed and security.
 Investors are keenly aware of the need for robust technological solutions before offering support.
+For more on scalability, see [blockchain scalability solutions](https://www.license-token.com/wiki/blockchain-scalability-solutions).

 ### 3. Integrative Complexity